Electromagnetic Scattering by Particles and Surfaces

 The code ocean.phase.f calculates Fourier components of the Stokes reflection matrix for illumination from above for a statistically rough surface separating two half-spaces with different refractive indices.
 The effect of shadowing is included.

-A detailed user manual to the codes has been published: M. I. Mishchenko and L. D. Travis, Satellite retrieval of aerosol properties over the ocean using polarization as well as intensity of reflected sunlight, J. Geophys.
-Res., 102, 16989-17013.
-A hardcopy reprint of this paper is available from Michael Mishchenko upon request.
-Please leave a message at mmishchenko@giss.nasa.gov indicating your name and mailing address.
+A detailed user manual to the codes is provided by M. I. Mishchenko and L. D. Travis, 1997: Satellite retrieval of aerosol properties over the ocean using polarization as well as intensity of reflected sunlight, J. Geophys.
+Res., 102, 16989-17013, doi:10.1029/96JD02425.

 The users of the codes are encouraged to visit this page on a regular basis for information on latests developments, warnings, and/or errors found.
 We would highly appreciate informing us of any problems and errors encountered with these codes.
-Please e-mail your questions and comments to mmishchenko@giss.nasa.gov.

-FORTRAN codes
+Fortran codes

 To retrieve a code, click on the code name and use the "Save As..." option from the "File" menu.